vijayvulava/geochem/_sources/41AcidsBases.md

 2 H2O <=> H3O+ + OH-
 }$$

 where one $\ce{H2O}$ acts as an acid and the other acts as a base.
 As indicated by the $\rightleftharpoons$ in the reaction above, this is an equilibrium reaction.
 We can use basic thermodynamic principles to estimate the $K_c$ for this reaction.
-The equilibrium expression for above reactions can be written as
+The equilibrium expression for the above reactions can be written as

 ```{math}
 :label: kw